pjotrp/wikitexer/README.md

 ### #if and #endif

-Output text only to HTML
+Output this section of text to HTML only

     #if HTML
     Output this text for HTML only
     #endif

-Output text only to LaTeX
+Output this section of text to LaTeX only

     #if LaTeX
     Output this text for LaTeX only
+    #endif

+Output this section of text when in DRAFT mode

+    #if DRAFT
+    Output this text in DRAFT mode only
     #endif

 ## LaTeX